wsn-newsletter Subscribe to WSN.

 Ciryl Gane was an obvious contender to battle for the vacant strap, but who would his opponent be?
 Enter former light heavyweight champion Jon Jones.

-Jones had been inactive for more than three years but spent the majority of that time off bulking up and hyping up a return to action in the heavyweight division.
-On March 4, 2023, at UFC 285, Jon Jones made good on those words and defeated Ciryl Gane in the first round to become the new heavyweight champion.
+Jones had been inactive for more than three years but spent a majority of that time off bulking up and hyping up a return to action in the heavyweight division.
+On March 4, 2023 at UFC 285, Jon Jones made good on those words and defeated Ciryl Gane in the first round to become the new heavyweight champion.

 Jones was set to face former champion Stipe Miocic for the heavyweight title on November 11 in the main event of UFC 295 but pulled out from the fight due to an injury suffered in training.

 Top-five heavyweights Sergei Pavlovich and Tom Aspinall competed at UFC 295 for an interim title.
-Aspinall won the bout via TKO in the very first-round and now awaits Jones’ return from injury to compete for the undisputed heavyweight championship.
+Aspinall won the bout via TKO in the very first-round.

 The Main Contenders in the Heavyweight Class